afk0901/Blogity/README.md

 ## Features

-- **Public Content Viewing:** All posts and comments are publicly visible without the need for authentication.
+- **Public Content Viewing:** Posts and comments are readable without authentication.
-- **Secure User Registration:** Users can register to the platform to contribute to the content.
-- **Token-based Authentication:** Actions such as posting, updating, and deleting content are secured with JWT authentication.
+- **User Registration** New users can be created by anyone and passwords are hashed.
+- **JWT User Login** Users log in with credentials and receive a signed JWT for authenticated access.
+- **Token-based Authentication:** All write operations require a valid access token obtained at login; tokens are used to secure user-specific actions.
-- **CRUD Operations:** Full support for creating, reading, updating, and deleting content through standard HTTP methods.
+- **CRUD Operations:** Standard REST support for creating, reading, updating and deleting posts and comments with access restricted to content owners.
-- **Swagger UI Documentation:** Interactive API documentation provided via Swagger UI for real-time testing and endpoint exploration.
+- **Swagger UI Documentation:**  Swagger UI provided for live endpoint testing

 ## Local installation